survivor0804/GitFundamentals/README.txt

 Hello, Git
 Updating README with new information
 Committing from an alternate location
-Sharing remotely is fun and easy
+Sharing remotely is fun and easy.